 The legacy and spirit of Frances Browne are celebrated each year at the Annual Frances Browne Literary Festival.

-The producer is Claire Cunningham and the programme is a Rockfinch Production for RTÉ lyric fm.
 Funded by Coimisiún na Meán with the Television Licence Fee and by RTÉ.
 Producer for RTÉ lyric fm: Eoin O’Kelly.

 Statue of Frances Browne at Stranorlar Historical Park.